-- 40. Girls who do not attend BHSA, should submit an external application form as soon as possible and not later than 22 November 2019.
-Late applications will be considered if places are still available, although subject choices may be limited because some courses may already be full. - 41.
-External applicants will be offered a course discussion.
+- 6.7 Girls who do not attend BHSA, should submit an external application form as soon as possible.
+Late applications will be considered if places are still available, although subject choices may be limited because some courses may already be full. - 6.8 External applicants will be offered a course discussion.
 Offers of places will be conditional upon the entry requirements for courses selected being achieved.

-Oversubscription procedure
+Oversubscription criteria

-- 42. In the event of there being more external applicants to the Sixth Form than available, applications will be considered as follows.
-After the admission girls with statements of Special Educational Needs where the Academy is in the statement, any remaining available places will be allocated in the following order to girls who achieve the entry requirements: - a) Girls who are in public care (Looked After Children), or were previously in public care, as defined in the School Admissions Code 2012 on the date at which the relevant applications for admission are made. - b) Girls who will have a sister, including step, half, adopted or fostered living permanently at the same address, who will continue to be enrolled at Birkenhead High School Academy at the time of the admission. - c) Girls whose parent/s are currently Teaching, Administrative, Support Staff at Birkenhead High School Academy and have been employed for over two years. - d) Girls who wish to follow subject courses that are not fully subscribed. - e) Where in categories b), c) and d) there are more applicants than there are places available, places will be allocated on a random basis.
-Any remaining places will be allocated to girls on a random basis across the Wirral and beyond. - 43.
-In the event of oversubscription in Sixth Form, the above procedure will be open to scrutiny by an appropriately qualified external consultant appointed by the GDST Academy Trust Board.
+- 6.9 In the event of there being more external applicants to the Sixth Form than available, applications will be considered as follows.
+After the admission girls with statements of Special Educational Needs where the Academy is in the statement, any remaining available places will be allocated in the following order to girls who achieve the entry requirements: - a) Girls who are in public care (Looked After Children), or were previously in public care, as defined in the School Admissions Code 2021 on the date at which the relevant applications for admission are made, and who a local authority has confirmed will continue to be looked after by it (in accordance with section 22 of the Children Act 1989) at the time they are admitted to the Academy; - b) Girls who will have a sister, including step, half, adopted or fostered living permanently at the same address, who will continue to be enrolled at Birkenhead High School Academy at the time of the admission. - c) Girls whose parent/s are currently Teaching, Administrative, Support Staff at Birkenhead High School Academy and have been employed for over two years. - d) Girls who wish to follow subject courses that are not fully subscribed. - e) Where in categories b), c) and d) there are more applicants than there are places available, places will be allocated on a random basis.
+Any remaining places will be allocated to girls on a random basis across the Wirral and beyond.

+6.10 In the event of oversubscription in Sixth Form, the above procedure will be open to scrutiny by an appropriately qualified external consultant appointed by the GDST Academy Trust Board.